intuition-dev/intuDocs/meta-slides/10_pillars.md

 on the web.
 Not only is the app running in the cloud: development is in the cloud as well.

-## Pillar 8: Build an Admin app, control and build
+## Pillar 8: Rewrite legacy apps: *just for practice*

-One key is that CMS (Blog/Website, or similar) also requires an admin app, such as CMS apps have.
-One cause of this productivity jump is leveraging the technique of static generation.
-When building an app, also build and admin app for the same - to be used by admins.
+### High productivity makes Webbapps disposable.
+HTML

+Eg: LAMP.
+Eg WordPress.
+The mentality that software development is expensive has to end.
+Step 1: extract the html files and assets.

-## Pillar 9: No Negativity Towards DRY Mobile
+## Pillar 9: No Negativity Towards DRY/Mobile
-# From 3-4 teams to 2
+# Reorg from 3 teams to 2
+ELECTRON

 DRY is good.
 Using a single code base to target multiple platforms, a more hybrid approach.
 The best way to learn how to perform